 CBD flower is taken directly from industrial hemp plants without the need for extensive extraction processes.
 These flower buds contain the same beneficial cannabinoids and terpenes found within CBD oil.
 People who prefer CBD buds claim they work better due to the abundance of cannabis compounds, which work together to produce more lasting and noticeable effects.

-CBD oils on the other hand typically have to go through an ethanol or CO2 extraction process, and some CBD products are further distilled to “purify” them and may end up stripping away some naturally occurring cannabinoids in the process.
-In contract, CBD flower is trimmed from the stalks of hemp without any additional manufacturing or purification needed.
+CBD oils on the other hand typically have to go through an ethanol or CO2 extraction process.
+Some CBD products are further distilled to “purify” them.
+This may end up stripping away some naturally occurring cannabinoids in the process.
+In contrast, CBD flower is trimmed from the stalks of hemp without any additional manufacturing or purification needed.

 Can CBD flower get you high?

-Industrial hemp plants have naturally low THC levels, which means that their flowers also contain minimal amounts of THC (the psychoactive compound in cannabis plants).
-Because of this, the plants produce CBD rich buds that will not create any mind altering effects like those commonly associated with a THC high.
+Industrial hemp strains have naturally low THC levels.
+This means that their flowers also contain minimal amounts of THC (the psychoactive compound in cannabis plants).
+These plants produce CBD rich buds that will not create any mind altering effects like those commonly associated with a THC high.

 Is CBD flower legal?

 Hemp derived CBD flower is legal in the U.S. as long as it contains less than 0.3 percent of THC by dry weight.
 The 2018 Farm Bill recently legalized hemp federally as an agricultural crop, therefor making hemp flowers legal as well.
 Other cannabis plants may produce buds with high CBD and low THC concentrations, but these are not considered federally legal since they originate from marijuana cannabis strains.

 How do you use CBD flower?